ungleich/cdist/docs/src/cdist-integration.rst

 Functions require `host` and `manifest` parameters.
 `host` can be specified as a string representing host or as iterable of hosts. `manifest` is a path to initial manifest.
-For other cdist options default values will be used.
+For other cdist options default values will be used. `cdist_path` parameter specifies path to cdist executable, if it is `None` then functions will try to find it first in local lib directory and then in PATH.

 In case of cdist error :strong:`cdist.Error` exception is raised.